Oppo A3s is an acceptable performer and gives a long battery life. The camera gets weaker at night though.

 In our real-life testing of the device, we have seen that OPPO A3s can perform all day to day tasks without any problem and calling, texting, using social media, watching Youtube, etc. should never be a troublesome experience for the user.

 Unfortunately, the same cannot be said for heavy usage as due to the presence of 2GB RAM, paying graphic-intensive games and multitasking rapidly between different apps results in significant lag.
 While playing heavy games like Deer Hunter and Asphalt 9, the phone will slow down considerably.

-The device is not designed for such intensive usage, however, it performs optimum in light and moderate use.
+The device is not designed for such intensive usage; however, it performs optimum in light and moderate use.

-The speaker does not produce any shrilling or ruptured sound rather, the sound quality is quite crisp and clear even when the phone’s volume is cranked to full.
+The speaker does not produce any shrilling or ruptured sound rather, and the sound quality is quite crisp and clear even when the phone’s volume is cranked to full.

-Oppo A3s packs a massive 4230mAh battery and delivers amazing battery performance.
-In our light usage test, the handset consumed just 10% battery in 1 hour while in our heavy usage test, the phone’s battery only dropped by 13% battery in the same time period.
+Oppo A3s packs a massive 4230mAh battery and delivers impressive battery performance.
+In our light usage test, the handset consumed just 10% battery in 1 hour while in our heavy usage test, the phone’s battery only dropped by 13% battery in the same period.
 It is good news for people who demand long-lasting battery life from their smartphones.

-The smartphone comes with dual 13MP + 2MP cameras at the back and offers only HDR, auto and portrait mode to the users.
+The smartphone comes with dual 13MP + 2MP cameras at the back and offers only HDR, auto, and portrait mode to the users.